applebuddy/TOEIC-Speaking-Study/README.md

 ## Q5

+How often do you go shopping for groceries, and where do you usually go?

+- I go shopping for groceries about once or twice a week. and I usually go department store near my house.
+  - It takes about 5 minutes on foot. so I can save my time, and efforts.
+  - I usually buy groceries online, because I can save time, and efforts by doing that.

 - Do most poeple have pets where you live?
 What types of pets are popular?
   - Yes, most poeple have pets where I live.
 Cats and dogs are popular types of pets in my area.
 I also have two cats.
 - If you wanted to get a pet, where would you go to get one?